dotnet/designs/proposed/simple-csharp-programs.md

 The second option has potentially wild implications across our entire build tools and IDE tooling stack.
 It would require us to fundamentally rethink how .NET applications can be built.

 For the purposes of this design, we will require that users create a project-based codebase if they wish to be grown up.

+## Proposed order of implementation

+A way to approach this is to break it up into phases.
+Only phase 1 has to be implemented first.
+The rest could come afterwards.
+Some could never be implemented at all.
+This is merely a proposed ordering.

+### Phase 1 - basic scenario only

+A first phase of implementation would be to support everything up until `#r "nuget:...` and coding against a framework/sdk.
+That would mean:

+* Core C# language changes (global `using`s and `#!` directive support)
+* Build tooling additions to support global `using`s
+* Build tooling additions to erect the right guardrails (e.g., not using `dotnet publish` here).
+* `dotnet add project` command support

+This would mean that you could write anything that you'd be able to write in today's console app project.
+You can also "graduate" to a project file to get access to the full range of `dotnet` commands, packages, etc.

+### Phase 2 - tooling support in VSCode

+One of the most popular tools for people learning C# and .NET, or just doing lightweight work, is VSCode.
+It would have to support Simple C# Programs with the full range of tooling support:

+* IntelliSense, navigation, etc.
+* Debugging (assuming you have the right `launch.json` set up)

+To support this, the C# experience in VSCode would have to know what to load/run at design-time to power these tools.
+Since there's no project file to evaluate, it would have to take a different approach.

+### Phase 2 - package and framework support

+This phase would bring in support for referencing packages and coding against a framewor/sdk:

+* `#r "nuget:..."` or similar directive that resolves packages.
+Also works in tooling, so you get IntelliSense for the package
+* `#!/usr/bin/share/dotnet-aspnet` or `#r "framework:..."` support, allowing you to run against ASP.NET Core (`server.cs`)

+This would require some design work to arrive at the best syntax and semantics.
+It is also expected that tooling works when these are incorporated.

+### Phase 3 - multiple files

+This phase would bring in support for pulling in multiple files for a single program.
+Imagine a `server.cs` with a `network-utils.cs` file, where `network-utils.cs` is used by `server.cs`.

+Some guardrails would have to be built into place.
+More considerations are listed under

 ## Design points / pivots